Shop Local in and around Colorado Springs

 Cheyenne Mountain Zoo

 Looking for a gift that keeps on giving?
-Cheyenne Mountain Zoo has a number of free trade and repurposed gifts whose proceeds go back to Kenya and Sri Lanka; like giraffes made out of recycled saris and journals made from elephant poop.
+Cheyenne Mountain Zoo has a number of free trade and repurposed gifts whose proceeds help refugees or protect animal habitats; like handmade Christmas ornaments, bracelets that track your favorite animal and journals made from elephant poop.
 Yes.
 You read that right.
 Poop.
 You wouldn’t believe how cool recycled elephant poo can be!

 Poo Paper: Since the elephant’s diet is all vegan, their waste is basically raw cellulose, and the average adult elephant produces nearly 500 pounds a day.
 Thoroughly cleaned and processed, the paper looks linen-like and is used to create all sorts of notebooks, cards, and notepads.
 A remarkable testament to the innovation of mankind.
 Plus, you’re helping strengthen a struggling economy.
 Win win!